-Brett’s call to action means to inspire us to live each day as they come and not to wait for whatever our own individual definitions of ‘old age’ are.
+Brett’s quote and call to action means to inspire us to live each day as they come and not to wait for whatever our own individual definitions of ‘old age’ are.
 So go ahead, wear the purple.
 Dress up or dress down.
 Show your own personal style.
 Live through kindness and creativity, and you will never lose that spark as long as you live.

 5) “Nobody grows old merely by living a number of years.
 We grow old by deserting our ideals.
 Years may wrinkle the skin, but to give up enthusiasm wrinkles the soul.”

 The businessman and poet Samuel Ullman (1840-1924) knew that a zest for life was an important component in lifelong health and well-being.
 So take up a new hobby, learn a new skill or write that novel you’ve always talked about writing.
 The time is now.

 6) “It is not how old you are, but how you are old.”

 Author Jules Renard (1864-1910) meant that we should all determine how we want to age.
 Do we want to age gracefully?
 Do we want to become more eccentric?
 Do we want to travel?